 How to Store Tortillas

-Every producer of these flatbreads uses its own unique-ish formula.
-Some add some preservatives to make their tortillas shelf stable.
-Others choose to go preservative-free, and often even organic, and such products usually require refrigeration.
+Every producer of tortillas uses their own unique-ish formula.
+Some add preservatives to make theirs shelf-stable.
+Others choose to go preservative-free, and often even organic, but such products usually require refrigeration.
 Because of that, it’s best to stick with the recommendation on the label.
-However, if the label doesn’t specify how to store it, you can chuck the unopened package into the fridge.
-Tortillas better retain freshness at low temperature.

 Once you open the pack, not all that much changes.
 First and foremost, wrap them tightly before putting back the leftovers into storage.
 If the original packaging is resealable, feel free to use it.
 If not, either transfer the tortillas to freezer bags or wrap with plastic or aluminum foil.

 Now let’s talk about where to store the remaining flatbreads.
 If it was the sold-refrigerated variety, it stays in the fridge, obviously.
 If it was its sold-unrefrigerated counterpart, it depends.

 Some producers ask you to refrigerate their tortillas after opening, others don’t.
 Like with unopened packages, best if you follow the recommendations on the label.
 When in doubt, refrigerate for longer shelf life.

 When it comes to homemade tortillas, store them in the fridge well wrapped.